RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 - Export GSC (T6/T5)
 - Open GSC Folder — opens correct Plutonium folder in Explorer
 - Smart Autopath Scan — finds all Plutonium folders automatically
+- Collapsible sections for prerequisites and settings backup — less scrolling for returning users

+### Custom BO3 Actions
+- Add your own BO3 actions using any Sphynx console command — no manual cfg editing required
+- Quick Add builder with live bind-line preview as you type
+- One click adds the action to Action Binds and appends the bind line to `binds.cfg` automatically
+- Reference links to the Sphynx mod, full command list, and perk/powerup aliases

 ### Returning User Protection
 - Version check on launch with What's New notice